Frequently Asked Questions

 • 1.
 I am interested in attending the associate degree in nursing (ADN) program.
 What should I do to get started?

+Registered nurses are required to know how to access resources.
 We recommend that you start by thoroughly reviewing the ALL information on the ADN web pages located at: http://adn.santarosa.edu.
-Please carefully read all of the pages (click on the red titles on the left side of the page).
-If you have already applied for admission at SRJC you can begin by dropping in with counseling and meeting with a Health Science counselor.
+If you have already applied for admission at SRJC you can begin by scheduling an appointment with a Health Science counselor.
 You can find information about the counseling department at: https://counseling.santarosa.edu/.
 Also, it is strongly encouraged that you plan to attend a pre-ADN workshop meeting.
-You can obtain information about when the workshops are scheduled in the counseling department or on the home page of the ADN web page.
+You can obtain information about when the workshops are scheduled in the counseling department or on the Counseling website.

 • 2.
 What are the program prerequisites?